joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5663139/2024/07/27/danny-jansen-trade-red-sox-blue-jays/

 **The great America-Australia relay rivalry gets another worthy chapter in Paris**\
-`On Saturday night, Australia and the U.S. each won one of the two 4x100-meter freestyle relays.
+`Saturday night, Australia and the U.S. each won one of the two 4x100-meter freestyle relays.
 And that feels right.`\
 https://nytimes.com/athletic/5663050/2024/07/27/2024-paris-olympics-swimming-relay-america-australia/

 **Phillies get Carlos Estévez in trade with Angels to boost back of bullpen**\